Unscheduled Items

 To enable unscheduled items in your DayBack, you'll do three things.

-2. In FileMaker, you'll need to make a small edit to one of DayBack's FileMaker scripts.
-You only need to do this once per file, not once per calendar.
-Instructions are here: Turning on the Unscheduled List in DayBack for FileMaker.
+- In FileMaker, make a small edit to one of DayBack's scripts.
+You only need to do this once per file, not once per calendar (instructions are available here).

 Turn on Unscheduled for Only Some Users

-In addition to turning on "unscheduled" for only some calendars, you can make the unscheduled list available to only a subset of users.
-Here's an app action that will do this for you: Disable the Unscheduled List for Specific Users.
+You can enable the "unscheduled" feature for only specific users, in addition to enabling it for specific calendars.
+To make the unscheduled list available to a subset of users, use this app action: Disable the Unscheduled List for Specific Users.

 What Makes an Item Unscheduled?
 Field Mapping